Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Results and discussions

-Figure~\ref{fig:vn2etagap} shows $v_{2}\{2\}$ and $v_{3}\{2\}$ with a pseudorapidity gap, $|\Delta\eta|>1.0$, as a function of centrality for Woods-Saxon and $\alpha$-cluster nuclear density profiles of $^{16}$O in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model.
-One notices a fair centrality dependence on both elliptic and triangular flow in both Woods-Saxon and $\alpha$-cluster nuclear density profiles.
-The values of $v_{2}\{2\}$ for the $\alpha$-cluster nuclear density profile are higher than the Woods-Saxon nuclear density profiles throughout the centrality classes except for the peripheral collisions, where the trend is reversed.
-Here, the value of elliptic flow is highest for the central collisions and decreases towards the peripheral collisions.
-In most central collisions, the observed high values of elliptic flow can be attributed to the initial eccentricity fluctuations.
-In contrast, towards the mid-central collisions, although the geometry of the overlap region plays a role, the presence of a lower number of participants makes the initial eccentricity completely transform into the final state elliptic flow of hadrons, thus lowering the value of elliptic flow.
-However, The observed behavior of elliptic flow as a function of collision centrality and nuclear density profiles assuming a hydrodynamical expansion vary significantly from that observed in a kinetic theory-based model, such as AMPT~\cite{Behera:2023nwj}.
-In contrast, we observe an interesting behavior for $v_{3}\{2\}$ as a function of collision centrality for both the nuclear density profiles.
-One finds that $v_{3}\{2\}$ decreases from most central to peripheral collisions, having similar slopes for the Woods-Saxon and $\alpha$-clustered nuclear density profiles within (20-90)\% centrality classes.
-This consistency in the triangular flow between two nuclear density profiles for the mentioned centrality class is consistent with the AMPT predictions, as shown in Ref.~\cite{Behera:2023nwj}.
-Interestingly, it can be observed from the lower panel of Figure~\ref{fig:vn2etagap}, a sudden rise of $v_{3}\{2\}$ in the more central collisions for the $\alpha$-clustered in contrast to a Woods-Saxon density profile.
+Figure~\ref{fig:vn2etagap} shows $v_{2}\{2, |\Delta\eta|>1.0\}$ and $v_{3}\{2, |\Delta\eta|>1.0\}$ with a pseudorapidity gap, $|\Delta\eta|>1.0$, as a function of multiplicity class for Woods-Saxon and $\alpha$-cluster nuclear density profiles of $^{16}$O in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD model.
+One notices a moderate multiplicity dependence on both elliptic and triangular flow in both Woods-Saxon and $\alpha$-cluster nuclear density profiles.
+The values of $v_{2}\{2, |\Delta\eta|>1.0\}$ for the $\alpha$-cluster nuclear density profile are higher than the Woods-Saxon nuclear density profiles throughout the multiplicity classes except for the 50--90\% case, where the trend is reversed.
+This nuclear density profile dependence of $v_{2}\{2, |\Delta\eta|>1.0\}$ has significantly large effects from the initial state eccentricities, as shown in Fig.~\ref{fig:ecc}.
+Further, the value of elliptic flow is the largest for the 0--10\% multiplicity class and decreases as the final state particle multiplicity decreases.
+In the 0--10\% multiplicity class, the observed high values of elliptic flow can be attributed to the initial eccentricity fluctuations.
+In contrast, towards the low multiplicity regions, although the value of eccentricity increases, the continued decrease in the system size and lifetime takes over, restricting the complete transfer of initial eccentricity to the final state azimuthal anisotropy.
+This results in a smaller value of anisotropic flow coefficients towards the low multiplicity regions than for the high multiplicity events.
+However, the observed behavior of elliptic flow as a function of multiplicity class and nuclear density profile assuming a hydrodynamical expansion vary significantly from that observed in a kinetic theory-based model, such as AMPT~\cite{Behera:2023nwj}.
+In contrast, we observe an interesting behavior for $v_{3}\{2, |\Delta\eta|>1.0\}$ as a function of multiplicity class for both the nuclear density profiles.
+One finds that $v_{3}\{2, |\Delta\eta|>1.0\}$ decreases from 0--10\% to 50--90\% multiplicity classes, having similar slopes for the Woods-Saxon and $\alpha$-clustered nuclear density profiles within 20--90\% multiplicity classes.
+This consistency in the triangular flow between two nuclear density profiles for the mentioned multiplicity class is consistent with the AMPT predictions, as shown in Ref.~\cite{Behera:2023nwj}.
+Interestingly, it can be observed from the lower panel of Figure~\ref{fig:vn2etagap}, a sudden rise of $v_{3}\{2, |\Delta\eta|>1.0\}$ in the 0--10\% multiplicity class for the $\alpha$-clustered in contrast to a Woods-Saxon density profile.
 These results are similar to the AMPT model calculations in Ref.~\cite{Behera:2023nwj}.
-We believe that the sudden rise in $v_{3}\{2\}$ for most central collisions of oxygen nuclei having an $\alpha$-clustered nuclear density profile can be attributed to the presence of an initial tetrahedral arrangement of four $\alpha$-particles inside the oxygen nucleus.
+We believe that the sudden rise in $v_{3}\{2, |\Delta\eta|>1.0\}$ for 0--10\% multiplicity class of $^{16}$O nuclei having an $\alpha$-clustered nuclear density profile can be attributed to the presence of an initial tetrahedral arrangement of four $\alpha$-particles inside the $^{16}$O nucleus.